- About Us

 The Teaching of Reading and Phonics

+We value reading for pleasure highly and work hard as a school to grow children's love for reading.
+We read to children every day and every classroom has an inviting book corner that encourages a love for reading.
+We curate these books and talk about them to entice children to read a wide range of books.
 Reading should be an enjoyable activity and this is something we actively encourage in our children; be it through author visits, Book Day events, older children ‘buddying up’ with younger children or adult modelling.
 Please help your child develop this love of reading at home by sharing a range of books.